 Personal liability insurance will be provided by the program and is included in the cost of program fees.

-There will be a one-time cost of $50-65 fee for a drug screen which will be required for the newly added rotation.
+There will be a one-time cost of $50-65 for a drug screen which will be required for clinical affiliate rotations.

 A booklist will be provided to trainees accepted into the program.
-Most books will be provided during the program
+In many cases pdf downloads can substitute hard copies.

 Living in Houston

-- Houston is the largest city in Texas and the third largest city in the United States.
+Houston is the largest city in Texas and the fourth largest city in the United States.
 More than 5 million people live in Houston and the surrounding metropolitan area.